cgkineo/adapt-assessment-learnerAssistant/README.md

 }

 //REQUIRED
-//!!remember to add settings for rollay, bottomnavigation and animate to the course.json "_rollay": {
+//!!remember to add settings for rollay, bottomnavigation, printpreview, name-input and animate to the course.json "_rollay": {
     "_duration": {
         "show": 200,